 The Christopher Reynolds Foundation has provided ongoing support for the Center's

 Cuba Initiative, which focuses on U.S.-Cuba bilateral relations, economic reform, social welfare, and issues in health, agriculture, and the environment.
 The Foundation has also generously provided funds to the Center's Central American Refugee Advocacy Project (CARPA), which draws on findings from the

 Department of State

-Through its in-house investigative wing, InSight Crime, CLALS was awarded $100,000 from the Department of State to conduct an in-depth study of emerging criminal organizations in Colombia, known by their acronym, BACRIMs.
+InSight Crime, the Department of State funded an in-depth study of emerging criminal organizations in Colombia, known by their acronym, BACRIMs.

 Open Society Foundations